PowerShell/ProjectMercury/docs/development/CreatingAnAgent.md

 # Creating an Agent

-An agent is a class that implements the user interface that talks to a specific large language model or other assistance provider.
-Users can interact with these agents in a conversational manner, using natural language, to get the desired output or assistance.
+An agent is a module-esc package that utilizes the user interface that the ShellCopilot provides to talks to a specific large language model or other assistance provider.
+Users can use these agents to create a conversational chat using natural language, to get the desired output or assistance.
 Agents are C# classes that utilize the `ShellCopilot.Abstraction` layer and implement the `ILLMAgent` interface.

 For details on what the `ShellCopilot.Abstraction` layer and `ShellCopilot.Kernel` provides, see the [Shell Copilot architecture](../shell/README.md).

 ## Prerequisites

-- .NET 8 SDK
+- .NET 8 SDK or newer
 - PowerShell 7.4 or newer

 ## Steps to create an agent